aaronpowell/db.js/README.md

 # Contributor notes

 - `npm install` to install all the dependencies

+In browser:

 - `npm run grunt test:local` to run the mocha server
 - Open (`http://localhost:9999/tests`)[] to run the mocha tests

+In Node.js:

+- `npm test`

+or to avoid Saucelabs if set up:

+- `npm run grunt phantom`

+or to also avoid PhantomJS:

+- `npm run grunt dev`

 # License